Crowns and bridges are two things that can improve your smile and make your mouth feel more normal.

 Dental crowns can be made from a variety of materials, including metal, metal alloy, porcelain, ceramic and resin.
 Oftentimes people choose the more durable metal crowns for back teeth that aren’t seen much by people, whereas they go with resin (which matches the color of your natural teeth closely) for teeth which get displayed to the general public.

 Bridges help close the gap when you have a missing tooth.
 Ideally, you do not want a gap between teeth because it’ll cause your other teeth to shift.
 Much like you’d want to streamline race cars in a race, lined up perfectly so as not to hit one another awkwardly, you’d want to do the same for your teeth so there’s no bad shifting.
 If and when teeth shift, your chewing ability can be negatively affected and you’re opening yourself up to be more susceptible to things like gum diseases.

-Advanced Dental Care can help create and install dental crowns and bridges within two visits.
+Crowley Family Dental can help create and install dental crowns and bridges within two visits.
 Your first visit involves making a mold of your teeth as they currently are, then preparation of the tooth or teeth for the crown to fit.
 A temporary crown will be installed for the time being while your crown is being specially designed just for your mouth.
 Then, the second visit involves the placement of permanent dental crowns or bridges.
 Thanks to technology and extra special care taken by the doctor and staff, pain is kept to a minimum.